forbes-group/mmfutils/Notes.md

 Poetry
 ======

+* TL;DR: With the current project, you can do all of this with:

+    ```bash
+    make dev
+    poetry shell
+    ...
+    ```

+    System installs will take less disk space and time though.

-[Poetry] has great promise, but is currently a bit of a pain due to some unresolved issues.
+[Poetry][] has great promise, but is currently a bit of a pain due to some unresolved issues.
 Here are some recommendations:

 * Always work in an explicit environment.
-This is an issue if you routinely have a [conda] environment activated.
-Currently, [poetry] interprets an active [conda] environment as a virtual environment and uses it.
+This is an issue if you routinely have a [conda][] environment activated.
+Currently, [poetry][] interprets an active [conda][] environment as a virtual environment and uses it.
 This means that `poetry add ...` will add these dependencies **to that environment**.
 Instead, I [recommend the following](https://github.com/python-poetry/poetry/issues/1724#issuecomment-834080057):

-  1. Create some bare [conda] environments with the various python interpreters you want to use *(only needs to be done once per system)*:
+  1. Provide a set of python interpreters at the system level.
+By *system* I mean that you should install these as a special user (`conda` or `admin`) so that users cannot accidentally install packages into these environments.
+There are several ways of doing this.
+Once these interpreters are available in `PATH`, then [Nox][] will find them and create a virtual environment with the appropriate interpreter for testing.

+     I used to used [conda][], which is probably a good strategy on Linux systems etc., but on my Mac M1 Max (ARM), I use [MacPorts][].
+This step *(only needs to be done once per system)*.
+[PyEnv][] might be another option, but I have had problems on my Mac OS X (see above).

+     Here is an example with [conda][]:

      ```bash
-     for py_ver in 2.7 3.6 3.7 3.8 3.9; do
+     for py_ver in 3.7 3.8 3.9 3.10 3.11; do
           conda_env="py${py_ver}"
           conda create --strict-channel-priority \
                        -c defaults -y            \